camunda/camunda/.github/pull_request_template.md

 Documentation:
 * [ ] The documentation is updated (e.g. BPMN reference, configuration, examples, get-started guides, etc.)
-* [ ] New content is added to the release annoncement
+* [ ] New content is added to the release announcement